 Treatment to help infants gain weight

-If your infant or toddler has been diagnosed with Failure to Thrive (FTT), you might be worried or concerned about your child's wellbeing.
+If your infant or toddler has been diagnosed with failure to thrive, you might be worried or concerned about your child's wellbeing.
 The expert gastroenterologists at GI Alliance aim to provide patients and their families with skilled care that upholds the highest in clinical standards.
-If you have questions about your child's treatment for Failure to Thrive, then please speak to your local GI Alliance location for more information.
+If you have questions about your child's treatment for failure to thrive, then please speak to your local GI Alliance location for more information.

 It had been a while since I last day Dr Mokashi.
 He stopped by my bed before my putting me under.
 Was a little nervous.

 Dr Heath examines every part of your illness and makes sure that he tries his best to help you.
 I recommend him highly.